RedPitaya/Documentation/quickStart/connect/connect.rst

 #.
 Start your Red Pitaya web user interface (Use the connection described in :ref:`LAN connection <lan>`)
 #.
 Open Network Manager application
 #.
-Insert the WiFi dongle into the USB plug on the Red Pitaya board.
+Insert the WiFi dongle into the USB port on the Red Pitaya board.
-   The recommended WIFI USB dongle is the Edimax EW7811Un V2.
+   The recommended WiFi USB dongle is the Edimax EW7811Un V2.
-   In general, all WIFI USB dongles that use the RTL8188CUS chipset should work.
+   In general, all WiFi USB dongles that use the RTL8188CUS chipset should work.

     .. figure:: connect-5.png